-A flowchart depicting all of the process steps, including inspection and rework, is constructed next.
+A flowchart depicting all of the process steps, including inspection and rework, is constructed.
 It can be helpful to create an initial map of the process in the as-is condition.
+It may also be useful to compare the as-is process to a map of the process as designed.
 This requires interrogation of the process over various sampling intervals, including multiple operators, multiple shifts, and changing noise conditions.
 Each formal or informal inspection yields in-process outputs (y's) by which the process may be monitored.
 Keep in mind, data on these factors is often not recorded or may not even be measured.
-Frequently y's must be identified with engineering knowledge rather than processing experience.
+Frequently y's may be identified with engineering knowledge rather than just processing experience.

-The Process Flowchart - illustrating all of the steps in the process, the process outputs (Y's), and the in-process outputs (y's) - is now prepared for the addition of process factors (x's).
+The process flowchart - illustrating all of the steps in the process, the process outputs (Y's), and the in-process outputs (y's) - is now ready for the addition of process factors (x's).
 All process factors should be identified.
 The Process Map should not filter x's, but rather should assist in the identification and documentation of all x's.
+The graphical nature of the map enhances the visual sense of the brain to increase cognitive function.

 Categorizing the x's as controllable or noise may help us to understand how the factors are currently being managed.
 This illustrates the current state of process belief; that is, how variation in the process factors translates into variation in the process outputs.
 Early versions of the Process Map will typically be based on scientific theory, engineering knowledge, and operator experience.
 Through process investigation and the application of statistical techniques including DOE, this list of all process factors can be filtered so critical process factors are identified.
-The variation in these critical factors has a significant impact on product characteristics, Y's, or on in-process outputs, y's, that in turn effect the Y's.
+The variation in these critical factors has a significant impact on product performance metrics, Y's, or on in-process outputs, y's, that in turn effect the Y's.
 For example, the number of tellers working during a shift at a bank, x, may have a significant impact on the time a customer is required to wait in line prior to service, y, which in turn may have a dramatic impact on the customer's satisfaction with the banks service, Y.